sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 Additionally, type checking is only as good as the type hints that you, the programmer, write.
-If you're lazy and don't write type hints for your functions, there's (currently) no way for a type checker to be able to validate that there won't be able any type issues.
+If you're lazy and don't write type hints for your functions, there's (currently) no way for a type checker to be able to validate that there won't be any type issues.

 ```python